Housing Condition Survey

 Do I have to take part?

-No - taking part is optional.
-You can phone ORS on 0800 107 7890 or email them at email@example.com and let them know you do not wish to take part.
-Or you can tell the interviewer when they call.
-We hope you will take part as the more people who can the better informed we will be.
+No - taking part in the internal survey and questionnaire is completely optional.
+Just tell the interviewer when they call that you do not want to take part.
+However, we hope you will take part as the more people who can the better informed we will be.

 What will happen to the information I give?